MBaaS vs PaaS – What’s the Difference?

 What is MBaaS?

-MBaaS offers various tools for writing code to accelerate the process of application development.
-Programmers can also access several instant features like file storage, data management, push notifications, APIs, and notifications.
+MBaaS offers various tools for writing code to accelerate application development.
+Programmers can also access instant features like file storage, data management, push notifications, APIs, and notifications.
 Apart from raising the speed of backend development, an MBaaS platform also enables hassle-free scalability of cloud infrastructure.

-- MBaas enables companies to save money by eliminating the need for hiring a backend engineer.
+- MBaas enables companies to save money by eliminating hiring a backend engineer.

 - The time to the market duration for an application is also reduced.